aho38/aho38.github.io/index.md

 ---
-title: Alex Ho
+title: Personal Website
 feature_text: |
-  ## Alembic
+  ## Alex Ho
-  A Jekyll boilerplate theme designed to be a starting point for any Jekyll website
+  This is a personal website meant for advising research projects, blogs, and other accomplishments.
 feature_image: "https://picsum.photos/1300/400?image=989"
 excerpt: "Alembic is a starting point for [Jekyll](https://jekyllrb.com/) projects.
 Rather than starting from scratch, this boilerplate is designed to get the ball rolling immediately.
 Install it, configure it, tweak it, push it."
 ---